sdr-enthusiasts/docker-shipfeeder/README.md

 2024-05-23T23:15:49.006086000Z [2024-05-24 01:15:49.005][sxfeeder] FATAL: Cannot initiate feeder to ShipXplorer.
 ```

-There are 2 work-arounds for this.
+You can check your kernel page size with this command: `getconf PAGE_SIZE` .
+If the value returned is 4096, then all is good.
+If it is something else (for example 16384 for 16kb page size), you will need to implement one of the following work-arounds.
 You should implement either of them; it's not necessary to implement both:

 - Add the following to `/boot/config.txt` to use a kernel with page size of 4kb.
-This will make CPU use across your Raspberry Pi 5 slightly less efficient, but it will solve the issue for many software packages.
-After adding this, you must reboot your system for it to take effect.
-You can check your kernel page size with this command: `getconf PAGE_SIZE`
+This will make CPU use across your Raspberry Pi 5 slightly less efficient, but it will solve the issue for many software packages that have [the same issue](https://github.com/raspberrypi/bookworm-feedback/issues/107).
+After changing this, you must reboot your system for it to take effect:

   ```config
   kernel=kernel8.img
   ```

 - Feed ShipXplorer with UDP instead of with a Sharing Key.
 To do this:
-  - Browse to https://www.shipxplorer.com/addcoverage and select "I want to share with: NMEA over UDP"
+  - Browse to [https://www.shipxplorer.com/addcoverage](https://www.shipxplorer.com/addcoverage) and select "_I want to share with: NMEA over UDP_"
   - Follow the instructions until you are issued a hostname and UDP port number
   - set this environment variable in your `docker-compose.yml` file: `SHIPXPLORER_UDP_PORT=portnumber` (replace `portnumber` with the UDP port you were assigned) and remove `SHIPXPLORER_SHARING_KEY` and/or `SHARING_KEY` from your configuration
   - recreate and restart the container with `docker compose up -d`